 Students early in their careers seeking experience in public health communications and workforce development are encouraged to apply, including undergraduate and graduate students.

-The intern will be paid $12-15 per hour depending on qualifications and location of position.
-This part-time, non-benefit eligible position will start mid-August 2021 and will run through December 2021.
+The student intern will be paid $12-15 per hour depending on qualifications.
+This part-time, non-benefit eligible position will start in June 2022, end date flexible.
 The candidate will be expected to work up to 15-20 hours per week.
-This position will be primarily virtual, but candidates must reside in either the New Orleans, LA or Washington, DC metro regions.

 Please send cover letter and resume to firstname.lastname@example.org with the subject line: Attn: CoP Intern.
 Please label all attachments with first and last name.
 Please include in your cover letter your desired start and end dates and your desired location, New Orleans, LA or Washington, DC.
 Applicants who are invited for an interview will be asked to provide references.

 - We value each employee as a whole person and support a healthy life balance.